 A getaway from the heat of the city, Ooty has been a perfect vacation spot.
-I remember my mother telling me stories about her serene vacation in Ooty and even when you didn't do anything, walking on the roads to go places and sitting by the gardens were the best times you could ask for.
+I remember my mother telling me stories about her serene vacation in Ooty and even when she didn't do anything, walking on the roads to go places and sitting by the gardens were the best times she could ask for.
 I wouldn't deny that when I travelled to Ooty recently and I understood why it is such a romantic favourite.
 The closeness to nature, the hilly curves and the mist-covered forests on the peak seemingly called out to me.
 While I did all the touristy things I could, I realised there were a lot more things I enjoyed doing more than just the usual there.
 Hence, the list.
 Check out my list of some offbeat things to do in Ooty.

 Trek To Doddabetta Peak

 I don't know how "offbeat" this is but trekking to the peak is one hell of an experience.
 Muddy roads and dew trickling down the leaves just make you want to go on and on, all the way to the top.
 While people usually prefer going up to the Doddabetta peak to spectate the magnificent view from the highest "top" in the state, it is the trip there that makes all the difference.
 Walk along the sides of the roads, through the tea gardens and water channels.
 You will come across pretty Nilgiri blue flowers!
 Don't forget to carry enough water and wear hiking shoes.